 Kundera’s conclusion is a somewhat dispiriting, if intransigent one: if the novel is to go on progressing, he says, it must do so only by “discovering the undiscovered” in human life, something that is entirely at odds with a technological and technocratic understanding of progress.
 The novel’s progress cannot be wedded to any understanding of social progress, for the latter is univocal, while the former revels in ambiguity and celebrates contradiction.
 Kundera sides with the former, with “the depreciated legacy of Cervantes.”(20)

-TWO Dialogue on the Art of the Novel
+Chapter Two: Dialogue on the Art of the Novel

 MK begins this section with a simple assertion: that his novels “lie outside of the aesthetic of the novel normally termed psychological”(23).
 What he means by this is not that he denies his characters an inner life, but that he does not want to offer the reader the comforting illusion that psychological realism offers: that we can understand the character if we have full access to their inner life.
 Psychological realism not only offers this illusion to readers, it demands that authors offer it to readers—for it is the hegemonic mode, the default mode of contemporary fiction: